Let Freedom Fly

 He tested to be an airplane mechanic.
-Nevertheless, my father bumped into some brass and flatly told them he didn’t want to fight the war with a toolbox.
-He ended up as a pharmacist’s mate on an LST (landing ship tank).
+Nevertheless, Dad bumped into some brass and flatly told them he didn’t want to fight the war with a toolbox.
+He ended up as a pharmacist’s mate on a landing ship tank (LST).
 It was his first crack at hands-on healing.

 After pulling wounded off Utah Beach on D-Day, Dad transferred to the Pacific Theater.
 The typhoons terrified more than the kamikazes.
-The LST crew could bellow clouds of smoke to camouflage the ship from divine-wind suicide, but they could not hide from nature’s fury.
+The LST crew burned oil, billowing clouds of smoke to camouflage the ship from divine-wind suicide, but they could not hide from nature’s fury.

 My father could not bear what was to come.
-He would scoop up a few gentle creatures and stow them in his locker.
-Then the typhoon would rage again, battering most birds to death against the ship.
+He scooped up a few gentle creatures and stowed them in shoeboxes below.
+The typhoon raged again, battering most birds to death against the ship.

-Life, after all, in the madness of death and destruction.
+Life, after all, in the madness of death.

 Pacific Ocean courtesy of NOAA/Department of Commerce